Sutton-Page/python-youtube-vlc/README.md

 # Project Description
-This project allows users to search, browse, and watch YouTube videos form the commandline.
+Commandline tool for searching, browsing, and watching YouTube vidoes.

 ## Project Setup
 To setup this project you need to create project Google Cloud project that uses the YoutubeAPI.
 Generate API keys and setup an Oauth registration screen.